Skip to content

 Bromic

-Headquartered in Australia, Bromic combines engineering with contemporary aesthetics.
+Founded in Australia, Bromic combines engineering with contemporary aesthetics.
 Their Smart-Heat Electric line emphasizes directional infrared warmth and architectural finishes that complement upscale patios, resorts, and restaurants.

 Both brands deliver commercial-grade heating performance but cater to slightly different design preferences and installation needs.